zach2039/vs-gimmeoneseedplz/README.md

 Extras
 --------

- - This mod was made for my wife.
+ - Cool modding fact: This mod was made for my wife.
 She hates cutting trees and getting nothing for it.